danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ### Metabolic Theory of Cancer

-Seyfried then lays out an alternate hypothesis that its the observed behaviour of cancer cells: nearly every cancer cell has defective mitochondria.
+Seyfried then lays out an alternate hypothesis that better matches the observed behaviour of cancer cells: nearly every cancer cell has defective mitochondria.
 Healthy cells run on cellular respiration, using oxygen to burn fuel efficiently.
 Cancer cells can't do that.
 Instead they fall back on fermentation, a less efficient way of generating energy that burns through many times more glucose than a healthy cell needs, even when oxygen is plentiful.

 This matters because fermentation isn't just a less efficient backup.
 It's an older pathway left over from before there was oxygen in the atmosphere, when most life was single-celled.
 Every cell today, however complex, still carries that ancestral code.
 Reverting to it brings back the behavior that came with it: consume, divide, repeat, without restraint, forming a tumour.